ioccc-src/winner/faq.md

 Initiative](https://journals.aps.org/2014/04/01/aps-announces-a-new-open-access-initiative).

-The number of [IOCCC judges](https://www.ioccc.org/judges.html) has always been "> 1" such that IOCCC judges often prefer to themselves in the plural, sometimes [in the common plural](https://en.wikipedia.org/wiki/Plural), sometimes in the [first person plural](https://en.wikipedia.org/wiki/Nosism), there
+The number of [IOCCC judges](https://www.ioccc.org/judges.html) has always been "> 1" such that IOCCC judges often refer to themselves in the plural, sometimes [in the common plural](https://en.wikipedia.org/wiki/Plural), sometimes in the [first person plural](https://en.wikipedia.org/wiki/Nosism), there